issBar/Sentiment-Time-Series-Prediction-in-Twitter-with-LSTM/README.md

 *NOTE Please extract csvData to your Directory

-*run requirements.txt in order to import all the necessary files.
+*run requirements.txt in order to import all the necessary packages.
 ## Requirements
 ```
 Tweepy : pip install tweepy